 A spoonful of sugar helps not just the medicine go down but is also a cure for hiccups.
 The sugar granules are believed to stimulate the vagus nerve and help reset the phrenic nerves, thus making the body forget about the hiccups.
 Take a spoonful of sugar, put it all in your mouth, suck on it and swallow it slowly.

 Another method is to take a teaspoon full of sugar, place it in your mouth for five seconds and then allow it to slowly dissolve without chewing it.
-When all the sugar is dissolved, take a sip of water, and the hiccups would have stopped.
+When all the sugar is dissolved, take a

 2. Bite Into A Lime